AshDubey8/ashdubey/src/pages/blog/gpu-vs-vpu.md

 **Encoding Speed**: For H.264/H.265 encoding, dedicated VPU hardware often matches or beats GPU performance at a fraction of the power.

-## Implementation: GPU Video Processing
+## Implementation for GPU Video Processing

 Here's a practical example using NVIDIA's Video Codec SDK: